KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_bin/project_bin_use_context_menu.rst

 |reload_clip|:
    Reloads the selected clip from the file system.
 See also the chapter :ref:`reload_clip`.

+|insert_at_timecode|:
+   If a clip contains timecode in the metadata (check in :doc:`/project_and_asset_management/project_bin/clip_properties` if this is the case) you can use :guilabel:`Insert at Timecode` and the clip get inserted in the timeline at the timecode position from clips metadata.
+This feature will be useful for :ref:`multicam editing <multicam_tool>`, making it easier to synchronize clips.
+There are two ways to insert the video part only: lock the audio track or disable the audio target track.

 |replace_clip|:
    Opens your OS file manager.
 Select the file you want to replace the selected clip with.
 See also the chapter :ref:`replace_clip`.